-A student must notify the faculty liaison and the clinical/internship site if an absence is necessary.
+A student must notify the YC Instructor and the clinical/internship site if an absence is necessary.
 This must be done at least 60 minutes before the start of the assigned shift.
-The student is to make arrangements for make-up time for any missed clinical time with the faculty liaison.
+The student is to make arrangements for make-up time for any missed clinical time with the YC Instructor.
 Make note of the name of the person you notified at the clinical site.